demox-labs/miden-client/crates/web-client/test/README.md

 ## Debugging

 1. When inside of a `page.evaluate` , console logs are being sent to the servers console rather than your IDE's.
-You can put this line above the `page.evaluate` :
+You can put this line in the `before()` block after navigating to the test server (i.e. after `await page.goto("http://localhost:8080")`)

 ```
     page.on("console", (msg) => console.log("PAGE LOG:", msg.text()));